-When you have more than one pair, and you have Pairs in the Test Options dashboard set to either All Pairs or Balanced Pairs, a test run will cycle through those pairs when you press Start.
-Similar to the DMM tests, there will be times when you want to sit on the pairs and listen longer than the normal default time.
+When there is more than one pair, and Pairs in the Test Options dashboard is set to either All Pairs or Balanced Pairs, a test run will cycle through those pairs when Start is pressed.
+Similar to the DMM tests, there will be times when it is desired to sit on the pairs and listen longer than the normal default time.
 For those instances, the Dwell can be set to Extended.

-To select the proper digital demodulation, you must specify the proper digital system.
+To select the proper digital demodulation, specify the proper digital system.
 Press the Digital button on the Audio dashboard to open the Digital Audio dashboard, and then select Install to load the proper Digital system.
-You must select Upload to program the TALAN for this system.
+Select Upload to program the TALAN for this system.
 It will take approximately 1 minute to upload the system demodulation program for a particular digital system.